Sample Preparation Do's and Don'ts

 Sample Types Demand Different Prep Strategies

-Solids: Grinding Is King
+Solids: Grinding Is the Priority

-Liquids: Temperature Is Everything
+Liquids: Temperature Is the Key Variable

 Field tip: Give liquid samples at least 15–20 minutes to equilibrate at room temperature before scanning — especially samples pulled from refrigeration.
 Even a few degrees of thermal gradient across a sample cup will shift your baseline and blur repeat measurements.